CT-Dylan/NaLyser/README.md

 No uniform autoscale means that each subfigure will be rescaled individually, based on its own minima and maxima.
 With the uniform autoscale, the rescaling will be the same for all subfigures, depending on the absolute maxima and minima of all the curves displayed. </br>

-Custom window size can be done by inserted exactly 2 (integer) numbers in the Window dropdown, namely the width and the height in pixel. </br>
+Custom window size can be done by inserting exactly 2 (integer) numbers in the Window dropdown, namely the width and the height in pixel. </br>

 For the subfigures disposition, one must start by making a grid in the Geometry panel.
 Then, for each subfigure, one must enter once and only once a given value of "subfigure parameter".
 If no data has that value as "subfigure parameter", then the subfigure slot will remain blank.
 For example, if the "subfigure parameter" is "Channel", and only channels from 1 to 16 were recorded, then entering 0 or -1 in one of the cell will leave the subfigure slot at that position blank.
 Conversely, entering 4 will display at that position the curves for the Channel 4.